Antioch Pottery Company

-The California Brick & Clay Manufacturing Company reopened the pottery during the 1900s to manufacture
+The California Brick & Clay Manufacturing Company reopened the pottery in the Fall of 1906 to manufacture

-brick and other clay products.
+other clay products.
 The works became known also as the California Pottery.
-In 1911, the Standard
+The company office was in the Monadnock

 Probably a small quantity of brick was made here between 1911 and 1913, before the company foreclosed.